 This wonderfully named restaurant sources seasonal market ingredients to produce authentic, flavoursome cuisine, and to support local farmers and artisans.
-Describing itself as ‘modern, fresh, local’, Tallulah on Thames is very keen on supporting the local community, and delivering delicious cuisine.
+Describing itself as ‘modern, fresh, local’, Tallulah on Thames is very keen on supporting the local community, and delivering delicious food.
 The restaurant successfully blends contemporary American, Italian and classical French flavours to produce culinary arrangements that are stunningly sophisticated in their presentation, innovative and inspired by tradition at the same time.
-In addition to its four- and six-course set menus, between November and April the restaurant hosts a Pop-Up Burger Night on Wednesday evenings, and a delectable Sunday brunch menu.
+In addition to its four and six-course set menus, between November and April the restaurant hosts a pop-up burger night on Wednesday evenings, and a delectable Sunday brunch menu.

 Tallulah on Thames, 464 Thames Street, Newport, Rhode Island, USA, +1 401 849 2433

 This inn and restaurant offers some of the best French cuisine to be found in Rhode Island.
 Bouchard has been delivering artistic cuisine for over 20 years, where elegant presentation and sophistication during the preparation process go hand in hand.
 The haute cuisine delights here offer a slice of France, in addition to representing Rhode Island’s fishing culture.
-The duck breast sautéed with a coffee crust and sprinkled with a Brandy balsamic sauce, or the restuffed roasted lobster with a pinch of truffle and Gruyere cheese make for fantastic mains and guarantee the highest quality of ingredients, as well as meticulous care.
+The duck breast sautéed with a coffee crust and sprinkled with a Brandy balsamic sauce, or the restuffed roasted lobster with a pinch of truffle and Gruyere cheese make for fantastic mains and guarantee the highest quality of ingredients.
 Award-winning Bouchard is perfectly situated in the centre of Newport, making it a great ease-of-access culinary venue.

 Bouchard, 505 Thames Street, Newport, Rhode Island, USA, +1 401 846 0123